ShinkarenkoOleg/VegShop/README.md

-# Shopping cart for fruit and vegetables shop
+# Checkout system for fruits and vegetables shop